How to buy Emperor Energy (EMP) shares

 Have Emperor Energy 's shares ever split?

-Emperor Energy 's shares were split on a 1:15 basis on 11 August 2019.
-So if you had owned 15 shares the day before before the split, the next day you'd have owned 1 share.
+Emperor Energy 's shares were split on a 1:15 basis on 12 August 2019.
+So if you had owned 15 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Emperor Energy shares – just the quantity.
 However, indirectly, the new 1400% higher share price could have impacted the market appetite for Emperor Energy shares which in turn could have impacted Emperor Energy 's share price.

 Emperor Energy share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Emperor Energy 's is 1.1958.
-This would suggest that Emperor Energy 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Emperor Energy 's is 1.0393.
+This would suggest that Emperor Energy 's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Emperor Energy overview

 Emperor Energy Limited engages in the exploration, development, and production activities in the upstream oil and gas sector in Australia.
-It primarily holds a 100% interest in the Vic/P47 exploration permit covering an area of 202 square kilometers located in the offshore Gippsland Basin, Bass Strait, Australia.
+It primarily holds a 100% interest in the Vic/P47 exploration permit covering an area of 200 square kilometers located in the offshore Gippsland Basin, Bass Strait, Australia; and holds 100% interest in Canning Basin.
 The company was formerly known as Oil Basins Limited and changed its name to Emperor Energy Limited in November 2017.
 Emperor Energy Limited was incorporated in 1982 and is based in Sydney, Australia.

 Frequently asked questions